How to run c++ code locally

 - Write

-to open VS code on thed:\Parallel-codes
+code .to open VS code on thed:\Parallel-codesdirectory

 - After